“Anger, if not restrained, is frequently more hurtful to us than the injury that provokes it.”

 Raymond DiGiuseppe has studied anger as a clinical problem and has promoted the recognition of anger as a form of psychopathology.
 He has developed standards for identifying anger diagnostic disorders.
 Dr. DiGiuseppe has published two psychological tests assessing dysfunctional anger: the Anger Disorders Scale (ADS) for adults and the Anger Regulation and Expression Scale (ARES) for children and adolescents.
 He has also published on the development of the theory, practice and empirical research support of Rational Emotive Behavior Therapy and Cognitive Behavior Therapies and their application to children, adolescents, and families.
 He has also been interested in the development of the therapeutic alliance in child and adolescent psychotherapy.
 He is studying the diagnosis, assessment and treatment of persons with anger problems.Learn More

-Olga is a first year doctoral student in the child track of the clinical psychology Ph.D. program at St. John’s.
+Olga is a doctoral student in the child track of the clinical psychology Ph.D. program at St. John’s.
 She is interested in how factors like emotion, aggression, and coercive processes affect parenting and close relationships.
 Specifically, she is interested in how anger influences relationships, such as those between children and their parents, or between romantic partners.

 We are currently looking to borrow equipment to aid our mood induction research.